GolgiDevsT2/GolgiChat/README.md

 # GolgiChat
 GolgiChat is an example of a messaging application with server side co ordination for registration and Contact/Group member co ordination.

-It is a simple solution that can turn on and off an LED on an Arduino board (connected to GPIO pin 8).
-This functionality (turning on and off the LED) can be controlled in one of three ways:
 * Server side element with two Java Endpoints GCCSERVER/GCREGISTRATIONSERVER
 * An Android Application implmenting the GolgiChat Client